forza-mor-rotterdam/TaakR/README.md

 ```
 Pre-commit currently runs black, flake8, autoflake, isort and some pre-commit hooks.
 Also runs prettier for the frontend.

-### Linking other applications to TaakR
+### Linking other applications to TaaktypeR

-To link the other applications to TaakR you need to create the users for those applications and the application-links in TaakR.
+To link the other applications to TaaktypeR you need to create the users for those applications and the application-links in TaaktypeR.
 Applications should be created automatically with the "create_applicaties" command.
 You can also run this command using:
 ```
 make create_applicaties
 ```

 #### Manual steps
- - Go to the Django Admin in TaakR
+ - Go to the Django Admin in TaaktypeR
  - Users - Add new users for the applications, for example: fixer_username@forzamor.nl for fixer, the password is the default we use.
  - Applicaties -  Create a new application with the following data (fixer in this example):
    * name: FixeR
    * basis url: http://fixer.mor.local:8004
    * gebruiker: fixer_username@forzamor.nl
-   * applicatie gebruiker naam: taakr_username@forzamor.nl
+   * applicatie gebruiker naam: taaktyper_username@forzamor.nl
    * applicatie gebruiker wachtwoord: default password

-In the corresponsing application you need to create a user for TaakR
+In the corresponsing application you need to create a user for TaaktypeR
 So in this example go to the FixeR Django Admin
- - Users - Add a new user with email: taakr_username@forzamor.nl , password: default password
+ - Users - Add a new user with email: taaktyper_username@forzamor.nl , password: default password

-After adding these 3 things you should be able to "click save and continue editing" on the TaakR application-link and see the "Connectie met de applicatie is gelukt" message.
+After adding these 3 things you should be able to "click save and continue editing" on the TaaktypeR application-link and see the "Connectie met de applicatie is gelukt" message.